andrewwheal/fuel-model-generator/README.md

 Usage
 -----
 To generate models for all of the tables in your database.
-This task currently only works with the MySQLi driver, you can set up a secondary connection on you DB config files and specify the name as '<code>db_connection</code>'.
+This task **currently only works with the MySQLi driver**, you can set up a secondary connection on you DB config files and specify the name as '<code>db_connection</code>'.

 	php oil refine orm db_connection